ondemandenv/ondemandenv.github.io/articles/shallow-technical-leadership-authority-problem.md

 **The tragic irony**: In both cases, the **people with the expertise to succeed** are **systematically prevented** from applying that expertise by **people whose authority depends on maintaining control** rather than achieving excellence.

 **The competitive reality**: Just as Ferrari's **engineering-first culture** initially dominated the track, organizations that **trust their engineers** outcompete those that **constrain them with process theater**.

+**The "Go Like Hell" moment**: What your organization could achieve if it stopped constraining its Ken Miles—the engineers who know exactly what needs to be fixed but are held back by those who prioritize control over competence.

 ## The Compound Damage: How Bad Leadership Compounds Over Time